AdaCore/spark2014/docs/ug/appendix.rst

 - For each publicly visible entity E in the package P, it should provide the same elements (types as well as logic and program functions) as the automatic translation, all grouped in one single module named P__e.
-For example, the module for a function F should provide both a logic function declaration and a program function declaration, that should both be named f.
+For example, the module for a function F should provide both a logic function declaration named f__logic and a program function declaration named f.
 - For most types, a model module in defined in ada__model.mlw that can be cloned to get most of the required declarations.
 - The manual translation may use any type, constant and function that is visible